All Episodes

 Handed the bill to me.

-I tell you, this is this is childlike.
+I tell you, this is childlike.

-This is just embarrassing childlike behavior.
+This is just embarrassing, childlike behavior.

 Crying and moaning and whining about the cost of Bush's tax cuts.